 - Checks throttle position and TPMS

-- Functions not as comprehensive as the Launch CRP129E
+- Not supportint as many vehicles as the Launch CRP129E

 What comes included with the Launch CRP129, Launch CRP129X, and Launch CRP129E?

 The Launch CRP129 comes with an OBDII cable, a USB cable, an SD card, and an SD reader—all the basics you need to use it.

 The Launch CRP129E and Launch CRP129X also come with an extended OBDII cable, as well as the rechargeable Li-Ion battery, a charging cable, and a carrying case for safe transportation.

 What do the system acronyms stand for?